TheLukaDragar/UNI-LJ-VRA/code/README.md

 # Chapter 7: Reproducibility
-to reproduce similar results follow these steps:
+To reproduce similar results follow these steps:
-To avoid retraining you can continue from step 6.
+Note to avoid retraining you can skip step 2 and 3 and use the checkpoints from the `convnext_models` and `eva_models` folders used for the final submission.

-1. prepare the dataset
+##### 1. Prepare the dataset
+You can download the dataset from the link in the dataset section and extract it in the `dataset` folder.
+Or run the `0_prepare_dataset.sh` script to extract faces from the original DFGC dataset to the `dataset` folder.
+This will take a while.

+##### 2. Train the models

+Train your models using the following scripts:
-2. `1_train_convnext.sh`
+ `1_train_convnext.sh`
-3. `1_train_eva.sh`
+ `1_train_eva.sh`

-4. `2_train_convnext_again.sh`
-5. `2_train_eva_again.sh`
+The seed argument is not used because training deterministicaly produces significantly worse results.
+We decided to use the best model from multiple runs.
+We employed this strategy for both models.

+After training is done you should have checkpoints in the `convnext_models` and `eva_models` directories.
+The checkpoints are saved in the format `(wandb_id)/(wandb_id).pt`

+##### 3. Train the models again

+Use the existing checkpoints from the previous step to train the models again.
+Run the `2_train_convnext_again.sh` and `2_train_eva_again.sh` scripts.
+This will train the models again from the checkpoints provided in the `--cp_id` argument.

+example: `python train_convnext_again.py --cp_id (wandb_id)`

+ This will cover the remaining data.
+After early stopping we save the final model checkpoint to be used for the final predictions.
+In the `convnext_models` and `eva_models` directories.

-you should have checkpoints in the `convnext_model` and `eva_model` folders you can use existing ones from the repo that were used for the final submission.(37orwro0) and (y23waiez)
+ There are already 2 trained checkpoints in the `convnext_models` and `eva_models` directories that were used for the final submission.
+`y23waiez`- final ConvNext model checkpoint `37orwro0`- final Eva model checkpoint

+##### 4. Make predictions
-6. do predictions on the test set
+Do predictions on the test sets using the following scripts:
-   Note closest prediction seed is set to 32585 for ConvNext and 7327 for Eva `3_predict_convnext.sh`
+`3_predict_convnext.sh`
 `3_predict_eva.sh`

-7. combine the predictions
-`4_combine_predictions.sh`
+The results will be saved in the `predictions` directory in the form of `(wandb_id)/(seed)/TestX_preds.txt` Note the seed is set to 32585 for ConvNext and 7327 for Eva as they are closest ot the original predictions.

+##### 5. Combine predictions
+Now that we have predictions from both models.
+We combine them using `4_combine_predictions.sh` The results will be saved in the `predictions` directory in the form of `/combined/TestX_preds.txt`